AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 ## 1. Edit your server configuration

-The name and location of your virtual host file depends on which version of Apache you are running.
+The name and location of your virtual host file depends on which version of Apache that you are running.
 This example shows the name and location of the virtual host file on Apache v2.4.

 1. Log in to your application server.
 1. Edit your virtual host file: